amoradi/me_static_site/content/notes/good_to_great_confront_the_brutal_facts_yet_never_lose_faith.md

 +++

-title = "Good to Great: Confront The Brutal Facts Yet Never Lose Faith" template = "notes.html" description = "Confront The Brutal Facts Yet Never Lose Faith"
+title = "Good to Great, Ch.
+4: Confront The Brutal Facts Yet Never Lose Faith" template = "notes.html" description = "Confront The Brutal Facts Yet Never Lose Faith"

 +++
-<h2 class="subtitle">Chapter 4 in <a href="https://www.amazon.com/Good-Great-Some-Companies-Others-ebook/dp/B0058DRUV6/" target="_blank">Good to Great</a></h2>

 > All good-to-great companies began the process of finding a path to greatness by **confronting the brutal facts of their current reality.**